jfpoilpret/fast-arduino-lib/examples/complete/Conway/README.md

 - `Conway.cpp`: the main file, contains all constants used in the program (pin numbers, time delays...) and the `main()` function, in charge of instantiating all objects used by the program, and performing all 3 steps of the game: game setup, game loop, end of game.
 - `Game.hh`: contains template `class GameOfLife` which points to the current generation state (as an array of unsigned integers) and implements the algorithm to progress from the current generation to the next one.
 The template is parameterized by the board size (number of rows and type of a row, defining the number of columns), but for the **hackaday.io 1KB challenge**, we use default values of 8x8.
-- `Multiplexer.hh`: contains template `class MatrixMultiplexer`, plus a few helper classes, which is in charge of storing the state each LED in the matrix, i.e. the state of the game board, and ensuring it is displayed through multiplexing, i.e. dispay one matrix row at a time, one after the other.
+- `Multiplexer.hh`: contains template `class MatrixMultiplexer`, plus a few helper classes, which is in charge of storing the state of each LED in the matrix, i.e. the state of the game board, and ensuring it is displayed through multiplexing, i.e. display one matrix row at a time, one after the other.
 This class also handles blinking of particular LEDs as needed.
 The template is parameterized by the board size (number of rows and number of columns), but for the **hackaday.io 1KB challenge**, we use default values of 8x8.
-The helper classes present in this file are *traits* classes, that are used to help determine settings, used by `MatrixMultiplexer`, different for each template intantiation, i.e. an 8x8 matrix Vs. a 16x16 matrix.
+The helper classes present in this file are *traits* classes, that are used to help determine settings, used by `MatrixMultiplexer`, different for each template intantiation, e.g. an 8x8 matrix Vs. a 16x16 matrix.
 - `Button.hh`: a simple implementation of a debounced button wired on an input pin, with a pullup resistor.

 Since the program does not use AVR Timers (see [below](#challenge) for an explanation why), classes with methods that depend on timing, e.g. `MatrixMultiplexer.refresh()`, `Button.state()`, use an internal counter with an upper limit which is calculated based on a hard-coded delay (1ms) used by the loop of each step of the game.
-That makes those classes hardly reusable in a real design, where one would perfer using a hardware timer; that's the reason why they are part og the Conway example, rather than being part of the FastArduino library itself.
+That makes those classes hardly reusable in a real design, where one would prefer using a hardware timer; that's the reason why they are part of the Conway example, rather than being part of the FastArduino library itself.

 Conway program uses the following subset of FastArduino library: